-When I read comics or watch anime drawn in styles I like, I almost always get the urge to draw.
-I try to capture details of the style or right down copy ways to depict people and their expressions and evolve my own style.
-When I draw - even if it's just pinups - my mind wanders and starts filling emotions and agendas into the people appearing on the paper before me.
-Most often it's merely weak ideas that I forget the next moment.
+When I read comics or watch cartoons drawn in styles I like, I almost always get the urge to draw.
+I try to capture details of the style or copy elements from it to evolve my own style.
+When I draw - even if it's just pinups - my mind wanders and starts filling emotions and agendas into the characters appearing on the paper before me.
+Most often it's just the ghost of an idea that I forget the very next moment.
 But sometimes actual themes and plots start forming.
-Like when I did this drawing last year.
+Like, when I did this drawing last year.
 The robotic nanny!

 I still liked the characters, though.
 So I have inked and texted the pages just for you. <3

 I have many unfinished ideas lying around - thick piles of sketches, notes and diagrams (it takes time, stubbornness and grit to turn an idea into a finished work).
 The big one, which I really hope to be able to make someday, also started as a pretty lousy pin-up in 2009.
 I was surprised when I found it again yesterday.
 I had nearly forgotten the drawing that started this aggressive snowball of story building.
 Again, it looks like a total rip-off... though...
 I pretty sure I didn't watch the Soul Eater anime until two years later...
 (Damn, too much anime must've finally fried my brain!)